johnvan7/tts-watson/README.md

 # IBM Watson TTS

 This package leverages IBM Watson's TTS A.P.I to stream audio of text using pyaudio.
-This improves performance response.
+This uses apikey instead of username and password.

 ## Requirements